aim42/aim42.org-site/_pages/faq.md

 aim42 is free (like open-source).

+## Why is refactoring not enough?
+Refactoring is a brilliant and important technique to improve source code - but refactoring wil remain _local optimization_.
+Rarely does refactoring address _fundamental_ issues with existing systems:

+* improper design decisions (like the use of inappropriate technologies)
+* broken overall design (e.g. low cohesion, resulting in tight coupling, between larger system components
+* ill-designed interfaces
+* all kinds of process issues: requirements-elicitation, architecture, test or operations processes might be overly time-consuming or inefficient.

+aim42 proposes _global_ improvement.

 ## Who are the people behind it?
 aim42 has been founded by Gernot Starke in 2013, joined by Stefan Tilkov in 2014.